shubham170298/Quantitative-Data-Analysis-Excel-File/README.md

-📊 Quantitative Data Analysis Project
+📊 Employee Income Statement Analysis Project

 🧾 Project Overview

-The Quantitative Data Analysis Project is designed to explore and analyze data across multiple dimensions, including product performance, sample data, and pivot-based summaries.
+The 📊 Employee Income Statement Analysis Project

+ is designed to explore and analyze data across multiple dimensions, including product performance, sample data, and pivot-based summaries.
 This Excel-based project demonstrates how structured datasets can be transformed into meaningful insights using Excel formulas, pivot tables, and visualization techniques.

 The project integrates multiple sheets, each serving a unique analytical purpose — from raw data organization to summary dashboards.